iCon Developer Guide

 (For all use cases below, the System is iCon and the Actor is the user, unless specified otherwise)

-Use Case: UC1 - Add a person
+Use Case: UC1 - Add a contact

 MSS

-2. iCon adds the person
+2. iCon adds the contact

 Use case ends.